 Oak View Animal Hospital wants you to know that here in Pelham - flea, tick, heartworm & other worm control and prevention is a year-round problem and necessity for keeping your pets safe and comfortable.
-Parasites are not just a nuisance to you and your pets - parasites may cause serious illness in your pets and even your family.
+Parasites are not just a nuisance to you and your pets - some may cause serious illness in your pets and even your family.
 Some pet parasites like heartworms even cause death.
 Parasites that can affect your dog or cat include:

 It takes one bite from an infected mosquito to break your pet's heart!